kir-/mpc-imle/README.md

 ## Acknowledgements

 The diffusion model implementation is based on Phil Wang's [denoising-diffusion-pytorch](https://github.com/lucidrains/denoising-diffusion-pytorch) repo.

-The organization of this repo and remote diffuser is based on the [diffuser](https://github.com/jannerm/diffuser) repo.
+The organization of this repo is based on the [diffuser](https://github.com/jannerm/diffuser) repo.